owntheweb-archive/platform-quick-starter/README.md

 A few URLs will be listed.
 Type 0 and hit return to start.
 It will launch the environment's website in the default browser.
 This can also be found in the online admin interface if preferred.

+## Syncing Non-Git Files and Data with Parent Environment

+While working on a feature, it may be desired to update non-get files and database from the parent environment for example, to get the latest news posts with their uploaded photos.
+Confirmations to sync database and files are given separately, so one or the other or both can be synced.

+`platform e:sync`

 ## Make a Snapshot (backup)

 Before merging the feature branch into the parent branch, it may be a good idea to make a backup of the parent environment which includes files and database.
 Snapshots are stored on Platform for 7 days and are helpful in case something goes wrong.